 Leonard B. Weinstock, M.D., is Board Certified in Gastroenterology and Internal Medicine.
 He is president of Specialists in Gastroenterology and the Advanced Endoscopy Center.
 He teaches at Barnes-Jewish Hospital and is an Associate Professor of Clinical Medicine and Surgery at Washington University School of Medicine.
 He is a primary investigator at the Sundance Research Center.
 Dr. Weinstock received a BA Magna Cum Laude from University of Vermont and the medical degree from University of Rochester School of Medicine.
 He completed his postgraduate trainingand was chief resident in Internal Medicine at Rochester General Hospital.
 His Gastroenterology Fellowship was performed at Washington University School of Medicine.
 Dr. Weinstock is an active lecturer and has published more than 85 articles, abstracts, editorials and book chapters.
 He is currently researching the role and treatment of small intestinal bacterial overgrowth in restless legs syndrome, irritable bowel syndrome, and rosacea.
 Dr. Weinstock has expertise with low dose naltrexone (LDN) in multiple inflammatory and autoimmune conditions.
 He is very interested in colon cancer prevention and has expertise in colon cancer screening.
 Further information is available at www.gidoctor.net.

 Lara Williams, MD is an obstetrician-gynecologist in Portland, Oregon and is affiliated with multiple hospitals in the area, including Legacy Emanuel Hospital and Health Center and Providence Portland Medical Center.
 She received her medical degree from Texas A&M Health Science Center College of Medicine and has been in practice between 11-20 years.
-Dr. Williams accepts several types of health insurance, listed below.
-She is one of 61 doctors at Legacy Emanuel Hospital and Health Center and one of 118 at Providence Portland Medical Center who specialize in Obstetrics & Gynecology.
+She specializes in Obstetrics & Gynecology at Legacy Emanuel Hospital and Health Center, and Providence Portland Medical Center.
 She also speaks multiple languages, including Spanish.